CAForge/.github/profile/README.md

     G --> B
 ```

-We try to actually go through this loop instead of skipping straight from idea to code — that's where most of the learning happens.
+We try to actually go through this loop instead of jumping straight from idea to code — that's where most of the learning happens.

 <br/>